Distortion from spheres into Euclidean spaces: Simplicial geometry

-It follows that the circumradius of a $k$-dimensional simplex with edges of length at most $L$ is bounded above by $L\sqrt{\frac{k}{2(k+1)}}$.
-This is realized by regular simplices, whose circumcenters are their barycenters.
+It follows that the Chebyshev radius of a $k$-dimensional simplex with edges of length at most $L$ is bounded above by $L\sqrt{\frac{k}{2(k+1)}}$.
+This is realized by regular simplices, whose Chebyshev centers are their barycenters.